openforis/fra-platform/src/tools/stressTest/README.md

 write); the canary reads the same NDP back and `validations/national-data-points`.
 NDPs are only edited, never created.

+`descriptions/` edits the existing general comments and data sources of forestAreaChange (`PUT descriptions`, which validates the data sources inside the request and enqueues a link check on the `verifyLinks` queue);
+the canary reads the same description back and `validations/descriptions`.
+Data sources are only edited, never added, and the text never contains links, so the queued jobs have nothing to visit.

-Neither test creates data, so a run leaves nothing behind that needs cleaning up.
+The tests don't create data, so a run leaves nothing behind that needs cleaning up.
+The descriptions test needs a general comment and one data source saved once in the UI for each country, and fails in `setup()` otherwise.

 The users, countries and duration can be changed with k6 flags, for example `-e USERS=5 -e DURATION=20s -e COUNTRIES=X09`.